 - 1 teaspoon pure vanilla extract

-- Add butter, sugar and vanilla extract to the stand mixer bowl and beat with the paddle attachment until combined.
+- Add sugar, softened butter, and vanilla extract to the bowl of a stand mixer.
+Beat using the paddle attachment until combined and fluffy.

-- Turn dough out onto a lightly floured board or counter top, shape into a disk and refrigerate for 30 minutes to 1 hour.
+- Scrape the dough out of the bowl onto a piece of plastic wrap, shape into a disk or a rectangle.
+Refrigerate for at least 30 minutes to 1 hour.

 - When the dough is ready, take it out of the refrigerator and roll dough to about 1/4” thick, cut with a Linzer cookie cutter without the insert.
 Re-roll the scrap dough and cut out more cookies until finished.
 This will yield about 32 - 34 cookies.